CERNDocumentServer/cds-videos/INSTALL.rst

 .. note::

-    Before stating the installation you can verify you have installed all the system requirements using the `Invenio scripts <https://github.com/inveniosoftware/invenio/tree/master/scripts>`_
+    Before starting the installation you can verify you have installed all the system requirements using the `Invenio scripts <https://github.com/inveniosoftware/invenio/tree/master/scripts>`_